sst/guide/_chapters/add-an-api-to-create-a-note.md

 - We are creating a new stack for our API.
 We could've used the stack we had previously created for DynamoDB and S3.
 But this is a good way to talk about how to share resources between stacks.

-- This new `ApiStack` expects a `table` resource to be passed in.
-We'll be passing in the DynamoDB table from the `StorageStack` that we created previously.
+- This new `ApiStack` references the `table` resource from the `StorageStack` that we created previously.

 - We are creating an API using SST's [`Api`]({{ site.docs_url }}/constructs/Api) construct.